-The following section, Sect.
+The following section, Sec.
 2, gives a brief review of the main theoretical models that have been proposed to describe size-segregation.
-In this section, special care is taken to express all the continuum segregation models using a uniform notation, thereby facilitating direct comparison between them.
+In this section, special care is taken to express all the continuum segregation models using a uniform notation.
+Thereby, facilitating direct comparison between them.
 A look-up table, see Table 1, is also provided which relates the different notations used in each of these models.
-On the other hand, Sect.
+On the other hand, Sec.
 3 contains a description of the setup of our particle simulations, which we utilised to compare and contrast the theoretical segregation models.
-More importantly, to perform the discrete-to-continuum (micro-macro) step, Sect.
+More importantly, to perform the discrete to continuum (micro-macro) step, Sec.
 4 lists the coarse-graining (CG) expressions, which are utilised to obtain the required macroscopic information from the discrete data.
-This section is provided because in the case of measuring the pressurescaling functions, which are utilised in the segregation models, it is vitally important that the micro-macro step is done in a consistent way; it is very easy with other micromacro methods to produce misleading and even erroneous results for the case of size-segregating flows.
-Section 5 explains how to apply the coarse-graining formulae from Sect.
-4 to microscopic particle data obtained from the particle simulations setup in Sect.
-3. The results are presented in Sect.
-6, where the different segregation models presented in Sect.
+This section is provided because in the case of measuring the pressure-scaling functions, which are utilised in the segregation models, it is vitally important that the micro-macro step is done in a consistent way; it is very easy with other micro-macro methods to produce misleading and even erroneous results for the case of size-segregating flows.
+Sec.
+5 explains how to apply the coarse-graining formulae from Sec.
+4 to micro particle data obtained from the particle simulations setup in Sec.
+3. The results are presented in Sec.
+6, where the different segregation models presented in Sec.
 2 are compared and contrasted.
-Conclusions and future directions are presented in Sect.
-7. Moreover, Sects.
-3, 4 and 5 are provided for completeness, so that this paper contains a full description of the tools required to validate size-based particle segregation continuum models; however, if you are only interested in the actual validation of the models, Sects.
-2, 6 and 7 are written such that they can be treated as a standalone article.
+Conclusions and future directions are presented in Sec.
+7. Moreover, sections Sec.
+3, Sec.
+4 and Sec.
+5 are provided for completeness, so that this manuscript contains a full description of the tools required to validate size-based particle segregation continuum models; however, if you are only interested in the actual validation of the models, sections Sec.
+2, Sec.
+6 and Sec.
+7 are written such that they can be treated as a stand-alone article.